daleconboy/vue-reduction/README.md

 - https://github.com/vuejs/vue/issues/8545

-A that point the Vue version filed against was 2.5.16
+At that point the Vue version filed against was 2.5.16

 A fix was reported and released as part of version 2.5.18-beta.0